All Episodes

 It's got to be a priority, and it's got to be the police working with the community before incidents happen.

-And I don't care if you like Rudy Giuliani's politics or not, he took the murder rate from nearly three thousand down to a few hundred.
+And I don't care if you like Rudy Giuliani's politics or not, he took the murder rate from nearly 3,000 down to a few hundred.

-But it's going to take a commitment on everybody, and all of this political noise and rhetoric uh has got to stop, Bill, because you know look, look at the cop.
+And all of this political noise and rhetoric has got to stop, Bill, because look at the cop.

 A woman was about to be stabbed yesterday in Cleveland, Ohio.

-Now, I train uh I I do a lot of situational self-defense with firearms, knives, and sticks.
+Now, I train, I do a lot of situational self-defense with firearms, knives, and sticks.

-And I'll tell you at close range, very specific words, at close range, I'd rather go up against a firearm than a blade, especially if somebody knows how to use it.
+And I'll tell you, at close range, very specific words, at close range, I'd rather go up against a firearm than a blade, especially if somebody knows how to use it, because it's much harder to defend against, Bill.

 A knife will kill you.

-Well, number one, we're never gonna work together in the foreseeable future in this country because uh one party wants to attain power through identity politics.
+Well, number one, we're never going to work together in the foreseeable future in this country because one party wants to attain power through identity politics.

 That means equity.

-And we're gonna put the a coalition together of the willing to vote for Democrats.
+And we're going to put a coalition together of the willing to vote for Democrats.

 So that leaves out everybody who's not a Democrat.